owlbarn/tutorial/book/cgraph/README.md

 You might be asking: the lazy evaluation version of neural network looks cool and all, but why do I need it?
 That brings to the large performance improvement the CGraph module can bring about to computation.
 To motivate you to continue to understand more about the design and optimisation of the CGraph module, you can try to run both [mnist_cnn.ml](https://github.com/owlbarn/owl/blob/master/examples/mnist_cnn.ml) and [lazy_mnist.ml](https://github.com/owlbarn/owl/blob/master/examples/lazy_mnist.ml) then compare their performance.
 Both Zoo scripts train the same convolution neural network to recognise the handwritten digits using MNIST datasets in 60 iterations.
 On a normal laptop, `mnist_cnn.ml` takes 30s to finish and consumes approximate 4GB memory, whilst `lazy_mnist.ml` only takes 5s and consumes about 0.75GB. `lazy_mnist.ml` achieves the state-of-the-art performance which you can obtain by using TensorFlow (with its recent XLA optimisation), actually Owl runs even faster on 3 out of 4 machines we have tested.

 If these numbers make you interested in knowing how the magic happens, let's unveil the underlying mechanism of Owl's computation graph in the following sections.

 ## Design Rationale

-How is the computation graph is designed?
+How the computation graph is designed?
 In the older versions, Algodiff module has some partial support of computation graph in order to perform reverse mode algorithmic differentiation (AD).
 The full support was only introduced in Owl 0.4.0.

 Owl implements the computation graph in a very unique and interesting way.
-Let's first see several principles which I followed.
+Let's first see several principles which we followed:

-- Non-intrusive, the original functor stack should work as it was.
+- Non-intrusive, the original functor stack should work as it was;
-- Transparent to the programmers as much as possible.
+- Transparent to the programmers as much as possible;
-- Support both eager and lazy evaluation.
+- Support both eager and lazy evaluation;
 - Flexible enough for future extension on other devices.

 The computation graph is implemented in a very self-contained stack.
 I have devised a good way to "inject" it into Owl's original functor stack.
 If it sounds too abstract, please have a look at the final product in the following figure.